Sequential Decision Making with Expert Demonstrations under Unobserved Heterogeneity: Framework for Unobserved Heterogeneity

-where $\{\mb{\alpha}_n\}_{n=1}^\infty$ is a sequence converging to the following supremum: {
+} where $\{\mb{\alpha}_n\}_{n=1}^\infty$ is a sequence converging to the following supremum: {

 } \end{proposition} The proof is provided in \cref{appx:proof-max-ent-prior}.
-Note that, instead of solving for $\lambda^\star$, we set it as a hyperparameter and then solve \cref{eq:solve-alpha-main}.
-Even though \cref{prop:max-ent-prior} requires the correct form of Q-functions (and transition functions) for different values of $c$, we will see in the following sections that we can parameterize the Q-functions and treat those parameters as a proxy for the unobserved factors.
-Once such prior is derived, we can employ any Bayesian approach for the decision-making task.
-We finish this section by providing a pseudo-algorithm (\cref{alg:max-ent-psrl}) that uses posterior sampling~\citep{osband2013more} as one example.
+Instead of solving for $\lambda^\star$, we set it as a hyperparameter and then solve \cref{eq:solve-alpha-main}.
+Even though \cref{prop:max-ent-prior} requires the correct form of Q-functions for different values of $c$, we will see in the following sections that we can parameterize the Q-functions and treat those parameters as a proxy for the unobserved factors.
+Once such a prior is derived, we can employ any Bayesian approach for decision-making.
+We provide a pseudo-algorithm for \methodabbrv\ in \cref{appx:high-level-experior}.
 The following sections will detail the algorithm for bandits and MDPs.